Access to the Control Plane console or CLI is granted by authenticating using single sign-on (SSO) to one of the following providers:

 Log Access and Retention Policy

-Logs are retained for 60 days.
+Logs are retained for 30 days by default.

 Secrets

 Org secrets are encrypted at rest using envelope encryption and use TLS while in transit.
-Secrets are
+Secrets are stored on multiple cloud providers using cloud-based Hardware Security Modules (HSM).

 Platform Security